LeoLEPRETRE/My_paint/README.md

 ## Introduction

-   In this project the aim is to develop knowledge in graphic skills.
-Here you have to recreate a part of the paint software and therefore create your own GUI.

-## How to use it ?
+   This project is a partial reproduction of the Paint software.
+It is part of the B2 - C Graphical Programming module given at Epitech Technologies.
+   This software allows the management of a drop-down menu, the use of different drawing tools (as for the initial software) as well as a help page to help the understanding of the use of the software.

+## Installation

    - Compilation   :  make
    - Start program : ./my_paint